jayaditthya/avinyaa24/README.md

 # avinyaa24
-Introducing Avinyaa24: The Official Website for Your College Symposium!
+Introducing Avinyaa24: The Official Website for Our College Symposium!
 Link for the symposium website https://avinyaa.netlify.app/